2010 floods in Thailand and north Malaysia: Thailand

-As heavy monsoon rains pummelled Thailand, floods started occurring.
-It the beginning, the flooding was normal and not very serious but it later worsened into a disaster.
+As heavy monsoon rains pummelled Thailand, flooding began.
+In the beginning, the flooding was normal and not very serious but it later worsened into a disaster.
 For almost a month the area remained flooded and then the waters claimed their very first victims.
 The southern parts of the nation were in bigger trouble as a tropical depression that was to become Cyclone Jal hit the country, increasing the impact of floods by packing strong winds of about 50 km/h with it.
 Many areas were flooded with water up to 50 cm deep.
 The local government announced that they would be giving 5,000 baht to each household affected by flooding and up to 100,000 baht would be spent for repairs.
 As floodwaters in the north receded, floods in the south worsened and as a result, many patients were evacuated from the hospitals in northern Thailand and new patients were brought from southern Thailand where the conditions were much worse.
 Due to severe flooding caused by the tropical depression, power supplies were disrupted, causing blackouts.
 As a result, one person died.

 Thousands of Thai citizens were stranded as the floods devastated their homes and washed out towns.
 At that time, the worst fear was the decline in the national rubber export.
-All banks in the region have been closed.
+All banks in the region were closed.
 As fears of a decrease in rubber exports increased, prices of rubber were lowered.
 A few days later, the rubber factory regained its profit as the yield turned out to be better.
 Meanwhile, the death toll in the nation rose to 104 as much of the country was flooded and there were not many places to evacuate the people.
 Many other banks in southern Thailand were later closed.
 According to officials, the severe flooding did not affect the Thailand Stock exchange as it was expected.
 Thousands of the residents fled from Thailand seeing the deadly impact of the monsoon and the tropical depression.